Steve Ballmer's USAFacts site surfaces government spending

 Steve Ballmer has a new project that'll help you uncover just where your tax dollars are going.

-The former Microsoft CEO retired in 2014, and shortly after started developing a database to look at revenue and spending across federal, state and local governments, according to an interview with the New York Times.
+Ballmer, who worked at Microsoft for more than 30 year before retiring as CEO in 2014, started developing a database shortly afterward to look at revenue and spending across federal, state and local governments, the New York Times reported Monday.

-USAFacts is "a first-of-its-kind platform to help interested citizens learn the facts about government in a comprehensive, nonpartisan way," the site states.
-In the interview, Ballmer said, "I would like citizens to be able to use this to form intelligent opinions...on common data sets that are believable."
+USAFacts is a "first-of-its-kind platform to help interested citizens learn the facts about government in a comprehensive, nonpartisan way," the not-for-profit group's site states.
+In the New York Times interview, Ballmer added, "I would like citizens to be able to use this to form intelligent opinions ... on common data sets that are believable."

-According to the Times, Ballmer has spent more than $10 million between direct funding and grants on the three-year project and is built by a team of researchers in Seattle and the University of Pennsylvania.
+According to the Times, Ballmer spent more than $10 million between direct funding and grants on the three-year project, which was built by a team of researchers in Seattle and the University of Pennsylvania.
 The site uses only government data to avoid accusations of bias.